pavopax/pavopax.github.io/_posts/2016-06-07-a-new-R-workflow-with-dplyr.md

 categories:
 ---

-R is fantastic, and you can take it to the next level by learning the R packages `dplyr`, `ggplot`, `broom` and a few others, and the pipe `%>%` operator.
+R is fantastic, as you may know, and you can take it to the next level by learning the pipe `%>%` operator and using the packages `dplyr`, `ggplot`, `broom` and a few others.

-In fact, this toolkit may completely change your R analysis workflow for the better: that is, your R code will be easier to use, easier to read, easier to understand (for you and others), and faster to execute.
+In fact, this toolkit may completely change your R analysis workflow for the
+better: that is, your R code will be easier to use, easier to read, easier to understand (for you and others), and faster to execute.

+Instructions to get started, as well as some more detailed tutorials, are below, in the **Quick Start**.

+Here, I'll show a few *very brief* motivating examples (see the links below for details).
+You can probably guess what this first snippet is doing:

+	iris %>%
+        group_by(Species) %>%
+        summarise(avg = mean(Sepal.Width)) %>%
+        arrange(avg)

+We take the `iris` data frame, and use the pipe `%>%` along with a few functions from `dplyr` to get average Sepal Width, by Species.

+What is the pipe?
+It's absolutely amazing.
+The pipe `%>%` "passes the object on the left hand side as the first argument (or .  argument) of the function on righthand side:"

+	x %>% f(y) is the same as f(x, y)

+	y %>% f(x, ., z) is the same as f(x, y, z )

+Here is another example.
+Both of the following snippets are equivalent (base R is first).
+Which looks easier to write, and understand?

+	paste0("(", gsub(".", "_", tolower(names(iris)), fixed=TRUE), ")")

+OR:

+	names(iris) %>%
+		tolower %>%
+		gsub(".", "_", ., fixed=TRUE) %>%
+		paste0("(", ., ")")

+Using the pipe makes the code more readable, and alleviates usage of nested parentheses.
+You will wish something like it was available in other languages (I SO miss it in Python...
+[But see here](https://github.com/dodger487/dplython)).

+The package `dplyr` provides a handful of intuitive functions for data manipulation, like `select`, `filter`, `summarise`, and `mutate`, and works especially well with the pipe.
+I can't remember the last time I used `lapply` or the other base R `*apply` functions.
+I think that's for the better.
+Instead, I use the above new syntax in almost every line of R code I write.

+Here is what you need to get started:

+## Quick Start

 The essential packages are: